egome007/Net/README.md

 # Development Requirements

 +	Use Python and Trello software management in the context of techonologies learned.
-+	Save JPG images of your visualizations to distribute to the class and instructional team, and for inclusion in your presentation.
++	Distribute demo presentation.
 +	Will use at an API within project scope.
 +	Creation of a write-up summarizing our team learning obejctive and lessons learned.

 # Presentation

-+	15-minute project overview
++	15-minute project overview.
-+	Challenges we found interesting
++	Challenges we found interesting.
-+	Where and how we found the technologies and how we used this information to acoomplish our tasks
++	Where and how we found the technologies and how we used this information to acoomplish our tasks.
-+	The project exploration and building process (accompanied by our code)
++	The project exploration and building process (accompanied by our code).
-+	Our conclusions
++	Our conclusions.